-Cost Estimation: The total project cost is estimated to be USD 503 million.
+PROJECT COST: The total project cost is estimated to be USD 503 million.

-Safety Provision: Fire Fighting System which would conform to the NFPA - 850 recommendations and the regulations of the local statutory authorities.
-Neutral Earthing Resistor (NGR) would be connected between neutral point of secondary side winding of all unit transformers and earth.
-Lightning Protection would be achieved by providing lightning masts on stacks, powerhouse building, towers in switchyard, etc. and connecting them with the earth grid and shielding wires and / or lightning masts to safeguard the equipment of 400 kV switchyard and transformer yard Cathodic protection would be provided for buried section of subsurface gas pipeline.

-ANALYSIS OF ALTERNATIVES
+Project Alternatives

-The alternatives which have been analysed and is proposed to be included are as follows:
+The alternatives which have been analysed for the project considering aspects of project location, design and extent of impacts as presented below:

-Considering the current power scenario in Bangladesh, a "no project scenario" would result in power shortage in the country as well as impact upon the quality of life of those affected by the power outages.
-Furthermore, without the project, creation of employment opportunities in the proposed project area would be lost.

-Regarding the alternatives of project location, Dudhghata mouza has been selected to avoid physical displacement of household; requirement of land acquisition is less for auxiliary facility like gas pipeline, transmission line, approach road and erodibility.

-Based on the technological alternative analysis, the use of Combined Cycle Gas Turbine (CCGT) system is rationalized based on the OPEX price and significant lower greenhouse gas (GHG) emissions.

-The use of LNG as fuel, particularly from GHGs emissions and climate change perspectives based on the fuel alternative analysis is justified.
+- Considering the current power scenario in Bangladesh, a "no project scenario" would result in power shortage in the country as well as impact upon the quality of life of those affected by the power outages.
+Furthermore, without the project, creation of employment opportunities in the proposed project area would be lost. - Considering alternatives of project location, Dudhghata mouza has been selected to avoid physical displacement of household; requirement of land acquisition is less for auxiliary facility like gas pipeline, transmission line, approach road and erodibility. - Based on the technological alternative analysis, the use of Combined Cycle Gas Turbine (CCGT) system is rationalized based on the OPEX price and significant lower greenhouse gas (GHG) emissions. - The use of LNG as fuel, particularly from GHGs emissions and climate change perspectives based on the fuel alternative analysis is justified. - Two options available for cooling are once through cooling system and induced draft cooling tower.

-1 100 decimal =1 acre

-Two options available for cooling are once through cooling system and induced draft cooling tower.
 Among the two cooling alternatives, induced draft cooling is selected as it would reduce the net make-up water requirement to a significant extent and would also prevent thermal discharge from plant.

-BASELINE ENVIRONMENTAL AND SOCIAL CONDITION
+Baseline Environmental and Social Condition